Modeling the evolution of representative dislocation structures under high thermo-mechanical conditions during Additive Manufacturing of Alloys: Discussion

-However, the results also show that while the net dislocation flux difference increases with simulation time, the normalized flux difference decreases over time.
+The investigation presented here is strongly influenced by the specific load cycle observed in LPBF processing of AISI 316L.
+A more general definition of RVEs for DDD would have to consider further characteristics depending on initial dislocation structures, crystal orientations, strain rates, or other loading scenarios that might introduce completely different challenges in terms of structure formation and heterogeneity.
+However, various conclusions can be transferred to other scenarios.
+For example, the results show that while the net dislocation flux difference increases with simulation time, the normalized flux difference decreases over time.
 This means that the relevance of single events for plastic flow decreases in relation to the overall dislocation activity, which in turn increases due to an increasing dislocation density.
 It can thus be concluded that the evolution of the dislocation structure gradually evolves towards homogeneous plastic flow during progressing cool-down.
 This is especially true in the case when choosing a \fifty sub-volume, which approaches size-invariant periodicity with ongoing simulation.